scottnguyen15/tinfo370_pantry_site/README.md

 - Fixed issue where hitting the back button after a failed submission would display the message twice
 - Removed database button due to security issues and out of scope/knowledge
 - Removed bypass button due to Firebase auth making it obsolete
+- Removed script.js since no one was using it and removed any references in html files